Vet4Institute

 Intestinal Health

-The folk wisdom „Health begins in the intestine“ applies not only to us humans but to animals too.
+The folk wisdom „Health begins in the intestine applies not only to us humans but to animals too.
 An intact intestinal flora makes it considerably mor difficult for pathogenic micro-organisms to settle in the intestines.
 This in turn also reduces the germ volume in the stables, as there are fewer pathogenic germs excreted.
-Therefore, a healthy intestinal environment is of particular importance for maintaining the health of livestock. pathogenic germs are a particular problem in young animals, whose immune system is not yet fully developed and which are exposed to increased streess due to exposure to new micro-organisms and new stabling.
-The reduction in germ volume and the development of a healthy intestinal environment should therefore be of the highest priority.
-The frequent use of antibiotics can have a severely detrimental effect on the intestinal environement or hinder the renewal of a healthy intestinal flora.
-This can in turn cause other health issues and add to waiting times and costs.
-Intestinal health is a very influential factor in the profitabilty of livestock ( poultry in particular) and should be a high priority to help ensure economic success.
+Therefore, a healthy intestinal environment is of particular importance for maintaining the health of livestock.

-Udder Health as a success factor,
+Udder Health as a success factor

 A healthy udder is a of fundemental importance, not only to the profitability of dairy farming, but also to the general health and well being of the individual cow.
 Udder problems can cause significant detriment to the welfare and productivty of livestock and be cause of painfull economic losses for dairy farmers.